Learn

 INSERT INTO

-The INSERT INTO statement is used to insert new records in a table.
+The INSERT INTO statement is used to

 INSERT INTO table_name